 - Journey to Atlantis

-By counting “It’s Tough to be a Bug!,” SeaWorld Orlando nearly ties Disney’s Animal Kingdom with the opening of their Penguin Trek.
-But as “It’s Tough to be a Bug!” is a 3D show and not a moving ride, in reality SeaWorld will tie Disney soon, just with coasters.
+By counting “Zootopia: Better Zoogether!”* SeaWorld Orlando nearly ties Disney’s Animal Kingdom with the opening of their Penguin Trek.
+But as “Zootopia: Better Zoogether!”* is a 3D show and not a moving ride, in reality SeaWorld has surpassed Disney’s Animal Kingdom.*

 Rides at SeaWorld Orlando

-In fact, when you compare total rides, SeaWorld Orlando surpasses Disney’s Animal Kingdom by seven.
-This means that SeaWorld nearly doubles the ride offerings for their park.
+In fact, when you compare total rides, SeaWorld Orlando surpasses Disney’s Animal Kingdom by eight.
+This means that SeaWorld (as of 2026)* doubles the ride offerings for their park.
 Walt Disney Imagineers have announced Blue Sky ideas for expansions to Disney’s Animal Kingdom.
-But for now, the numbers are eight to fifteen.
+But for now, the numbers are seven to sixteen.

 When comparing Disney’s Animal Kingdom to most other theme parks, there is a clause.
 While the Disney park may have less rides, it makes up for that in animal exhibits.
 In this case, SeaWorld can say the same thing.
 Both offer close-up looks with animals, as well as animal encounter experiences and zoo style exhibits.